 - Are any of these incidents of gang violence?
 We don’t know – we just know that 4 people were shot.
 Also, I’m pretty sure they don’t register their firearms or get permits to carry them

 - Are any of these shooters victims of the mental health industry, taking SSRI anti-depressants?
 Actually we do know that quite a few of them were.
 Despite the fact that SSRIs don’t work on everyone who takes them, and on some they actually cause the person taking them to become violent and act on their thoughts, I don’t see anyone calling for a ban on SSRIs.

 - Are these all legally obtained guns?
 We don’t know – we just know that 4 people were shot.
 This most recent incident happened in California, home of some of the most stringent gun laws in the country.
-(It’s been nearly an 8 month process to get my own concealed carry permit here, and many were the hoops I had to jump through.)
+(It was nearly an 8-month process to get my own concealed carry permit here, and many were the hoops I had to jump through.)